webprogramming260/startup-example/README.md

 - **Login** - Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
 - **WebSocket** - As each user votes, their votes are broadcast to all other users.
 - **React** - Application ported to use the React web framework.

+## HTML deliverable

+For this deliverable I added the following:

+- **HTML pages** - Two HTML page that represent the ability to login and vote.
+- **Links** - The login page automatically links to the voter page.
+The voter page contains links for every voting choice.
+- **Text** - Each of the voting choices is represented by a textual description.
+- **Images** - I used a link image to clearly indicate navigation to the voter artifact.
+- **Login** - Input box and submit button for login.
+- **Database** - The voting choices represent data pulled from the database.
+- **WebSocket** - The count of voting results represent the tally of realtime votes.

+## CSS deliverable

+For this deliverable I properly styled the following:

+- **Header, footer, and main content body**
+- **Navigation elements** - I droped
+- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Application elements** - Used good contrast and whitespace
+- **Application text content** - Consistent fonts
+- **Application images** - Properly sized the link image

+## JavaScript deliverable

+For this deliverable I properly styled the following:

+- **login** - When you press enter or the login button it takes you to the voting page.
+- **database** - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- **application logic** - The highlight and ranking number changes based up the users selections.

+## Service deliverable

+For this deliverable I properly styled the following:

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - I didn't have time to implement this. 😔
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for voting.
+- **Frontend calls service endpoints** - I did this use the fetch function.

+## DB deliverable

+For this deliverable I properly styled the following:

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!

+## Login deliverable

+For this deliverable I properly styled the following:

+- **User registration** - Creates a new account in the database.
+- **existing user** - Verifies the user's name and password from data stored in the database
+- **Use MongoDB to store credentials** - done!
+- **Restricts functionality** - You cannot vote until you have logged in.

+## WebSocket deliverable

+For this deliverable I properly styled the following:

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user votes display in realtime

+## React deliverable

+For this deliverable I properly styled the following:

+- **Bundled and transpiled** - done!
+- **Components** - Login, voting list, vote are all components.
+- **Router** - Routing between login and voting components.
+- **Hooks** - UseState to track changes in vote state.